 Use a pencil to fill in your shape to give an illusion of fuller brows.
 Gently color in the upper hair-line to give your brows a lift with an arch.
-It’s better to use a good eyebrow pencil instead of a powder with an angled brush.
+It’s better to use a good eyebrow pencil instead of powder with an angled brush.
 The pencil will give you that defined look and last a lot longer than powder.
-Just check out Sharon Stone’s eyebrows and you’ll a good example of this done right.
+Just check out Sharon Stone’s eyebrows and you’ll see a good example of this done right.

 Another solution is to use a product called Toppik Hair Building Fibres.
 These fibres are made of high-grade keratin protein and can be applied to the roots of your fine eyebrow hairs with a spray applicator to help camouflage areas of sparse growth.

 Try to match as closely as you can to your natural hair color.
 If you can’t find a color close to yours, try to go a little darker, but not lighter because it’ll age you.
 To help your brows look more natural, blend the color with a cotton swab while brushing your brows into place.
 You could also use a brow gel to help set the color and brow into place if you’re worried about it fading.

 Natural, fuller and groomed brows are in!
 To get your thin brows to achieve this look is by filling it in with a pencil.
 A pencil will define the arch and length easily and can be a part of your everyday look.
 Keeping your eyebrows thicker will give your eyes an instant lift while making them look open and almond shaped.
 Avoid shaping your eyebrows yourself, as we tend to overdo it and completely ruin our shape.